exmrcoin/project-gcps.io/README.md

 # People can now start staking their EXMR FDN. <br>
 here: https://dapp.exmr.io <br>
-New exchanges and Dapp's coming this 2020!!<br>

 # About our current project <br>
 We have the repository in private for security. <br>
-You can visit here https://GetCryptoPayments.com® <br>
+You can visit here https://gcps.io® <br>

 # About getcryptopayments.com
-➥A project based on Merchants tools: payment gateway, multi-coins wallet and point of sales, will make EXMR FDN increase its value.<br>
-➥A large number of stores and online businesses, will be able to receive payments in our EXMR FDN and other cryptocurrencies.<br>
+➥A project based on Merchants tools: payment gateway, multi-coins wallet and point of sales.<br> ➥A large number of stores and online businesses, will be able to receive payments in our EXMR FDN and other cryptocurrencies.<br>
-➥GetCryptoPayments.com® by EXMR FDN.
+➥gcps.io® by EXMR FDN.
 Will support more than 130 to 2000 Cryptocurrencies on your platform and will be added by our voting system or payment fee.<br>
 ➥Offering integration plugins for all the popular webcarts used today: Prestashop; Oscommerce; Magento; woocommerce; WHMCS. etc

 # Developer Team for this project<br>